temporalio/documentation/docs/server-versions-dependencies.md

 - **MySQL v5.7**
 - **PostgreSQL v9.6** (supported since Temporal v1.2.1)

-### Visibility via search
+### Workflow search

-The Workflow search feature is optional.
+The feature that enables you to search for Workflows is optional.
 Currently only ElasticSearch is supported.
+The use of ElasticSearch also requires the use of event streaming software and currently only Kafka + Zookeeper is supported.
+See the note on event streaming dependency below.

 - **ElasticSearch v6.8**
+- **Kafka v2.1.1 & Zookeeper v3.4.6**

-### Monitoring & observability
+### Monitoring & observation

 Temporal emits metrics by default in a format that is supported by Prometheus.
 Monitoring and observing those metrics is optional.
 Any software that can pull metrics that supports the same format could be used, but we only ensure it works with Prometheus and Grafana versions.